ItzBindi/Readme-Gen/README.md

 # ReadMe Generator

 ## Description
-A command line application that generates a readme for a application.
+A command line application that generates a readme.

 ## Table of Contents
 - [Installation](#Installation)